markbutton/eslint-plugin-alteryx/docs/rules/contains-config.md

 # Make sure the tool contains the config.xml file (contains-config)

 This rule is important to check the structure of your tool.
-Make sure to include the config.xml in every too.
+Make sure to include the config.xml in every tool.

 ## Rule Details